This article can also be found in the Premium Editorial Download "Storage magazine: Storage managers reveal details on tape reliability."

 Other features include enhanced backup to disk and better scheduling.
 Customers can also buy Backup Exec as a suite that includes Replication Exec (formerly Veritas Storage Replicator) and Storage Exec (formerly Storage Central).

 But for some users, these enhancements are too little, too late.
-Marty Scott, manager of network services for Arizona's Maricopa County, switched from Backup
+Marty Scott, manager of network services for Arizona's Maricopa County, switched

 But Gerr thinks the introduction of Backup Exec 10 shows that Veritas has "regained its focus."
 Even though companies such as BakBone and CommVault have gained a foothold in former Veritas accounts, "Veritas stands a good chance of regaining [ground]," he notes.